tsmatz/finetune_llm_with_lora/Readme.md

 | [01-finetune-opt-with-lora.ipynb](01-finetune-opt-with-lora.ipynb)   | Fine-tuning Meta's OPT-125M with LoRA             |
 | [02-finetune-gpt2-with-lora.ipynb](02-finetune-gpt2-with-lora.ipynb) | Fine-tuning OpenAI's GPT-2 small (124M) with LoRA |

-This example is also made runnable in the mainstream computing with small footprint - such as, in a signle GPU of Tesla T4 or consumer GPU (NVIDIA RTX) - so that you can soon run and check results.
+This example is also made runnable in the mainstream hardware with small footprint - such as, a signle GPU of Tesla T4, consumer GPUs (NVIDIA RTX), etc - so that you can soon run and check results.

 > Note : For more large models, please run training on multiple devices with large-scaled model-parallelism techniques.
 (See [here](https://tsmatz.wordpress.com/2023/09/21/model-parallelism/).)

 To focus on LoRA implementation, here I use pre-trained model from Hugging Face, unlike [examples in official repository](https://github.com/microsoft/LoRA).

 > Note : In this repository, Hugging Face API is used only for downloading pre-trained models.
-I'll also use PyTorch training loop for fine-tuning.
-(I don't use Trainer class in Hugging Face API.)
+I don't also use ```Trainer``` class in Hugging Face API and I'll then apply regular PyTorch training loop for fine-tuning.

 ## 1. Set-up and Install